anetczuk/qt-test-utils/README.md

 ## qt-test-utils
-Extensions to Qt testing framework and tools for QMake.
+Extensions to Qt Test and Qt Quick Test testing frameworks, and tools for qmake.

 ### Features:
 - running all QtTest tests cases in one executable (usefull e.g. in case of one tests subproject in QtCreator)